sktahtin4/Helsinki-city-bikes/README.md

 The info on the city bike stations can be downloaded from https://public-transport-hslhrt.opendata.arcgis.com/datasets/HSLHRT::helsingin-ja-espoon-kaupunkipyöräasemat-avoin/about.

+The data is stored under separate directory `bike_data`.

 ### Data cleaning
 The data columns are mixture of Finnish, Swedish and English so we translate all the relevant data to English.